 "A Mighty Fortress" arranged by Chris Bergmann.
 Used by permission.

-"Today Your Mercy Calls Us" From The Concordia Organist (© 2009 Concordia Publishing House)
+"Lord, Keep Us Steadfast in Your Word" From The Concordia Organist (© 2009 Concordia Publishing House)